djkaty/Il2CppInspector/README.md

     - `functionMetadata` (array)
       The virtual address, name and C++ function signature of key metadata functions in the binary.
 Depending on how the binary was analyzed by Il2CppInspector, this may include `il2cpp_codegen_register`.

+    - `exports` (array)
+      The virtual address and name of every export in the binary

+    - `symbols` (array)
+      The virtual address, name and symbol type of every named (non-zero name length) and non-zero address function definition, type, field name and import (for ELF) defined in the binary.
+Not currently supported for PE files.

 ### Generating IL2CPP binaries without a Unity project

 Two Powershell scripts are provided to enable easy testing and debugging: